Quiz: Who Are the Women Authors Behind These 12 Classic Films?

 The Little Princess 1939 film with Shirley Temple

-Among several other film adaptations, the 1995 version moved the setting from London to New York, and though it was well rated, it does seem like quite a departure in setting.
+Among several other film adaptations, the 1995 version of A Little Princess moved the setting from London to New York, and though very well rated by critics and audiences, it does seem like quite a departure in setting.

 . . . . . . . . . .

 3 Rebecca: In moody black-and-white, this 1940 film follows the story of an ostensibly bereaved widower.
 The titled Rebecca, his dead first wife, cannot be forgotten as his naive second wife tries to take her place as the mistress of Manderlay.
-The head housekeeper, Mrs. Danvers, defines the word “creepy.”
+The housekeeper, Mrs. Danvers, is the epitome of the word “creepy.”

-This was Alfred Hitchcock’s first American project, and one of three of this controversial director’s films on this list.
-This story based on the classic book also titled Rebecca has since been revisited in at least two mini-series versions.
+This was Alfred Hitchcock’s first American project, and one of three of this iconic yet controversial director’s films on this list.
+Based on the classic book of the same title (Rebecca, 1938), the story has since been revisited in at least two mini-series versions.
+Please don’t watch the Netflix version; it’s horrible and an injustice to the original!

 . . . . . . . . . .